espocrm/documentation/docs/development/coding-rules.md

 The *protected* visibility should be used very sparsely.

 ### 11\.
-Use DTO rather than associative arrays or stdClass objects.
+Use DTOs rather than associative arrays or stdClass objects.

 Use immutable data transfer objects.